szaghi/dotfiles/README.md

 |chat         | [wheechat](https://weechat.org/)                               |
 |theme        | [solarized (everywhere)](http://ethanschoonover.com/solarized) |

-> A dotfiles repository is not intended to be forked, commonly it is backup, this is my home not your...
+> A dotfiles repository is not intended to be forked, commonly it is a backup, this is my home not your...

 > However, my settings can inspire yours and viceversa, sharing our configs is great!